Courtship and Mating Within Evolutionary Game

 Figure 9: Graph of male fertility percentage vs time in days.
 Source: Adapted from (Flores, 2020)

-To become even more precise in our calculations, we must consider the diffusion of populations.
+To become even more precise in our calculations, we must consider the of populations.
 This gives us a new equation, equation 11, where the area of land the population covers (a), the population density (w), and the rate of diffusion using a diffusion constant (D) are considered (Flores, 2020).
 When all these factors are considered, we can effectively determine the rate of influx of sterile males needed for to reach a stable equilibrium, and therefore effectively control pest populations.
 This saves time and money in applying a sustainable alternative to pesticides while still effectively addressing the global issue of vector-diseases and pest infestation.

 \frac{\partial w}{\partial t} = w(1-wa)(\delta - (\delta + \delta_c - \gamma)wa) + D\nabla^2w(\overrightarrow{x},t) \space\space\space\space\space (11)